coddle-cpp/coddle/README.md

 ```

 ### libdir
-The path where the library file is located (-L clang link option).
+The directory where the library file is located (`-L` link option).
 Example:
 ```
 libdir="libs"